migueleliasweb/goeth/README.md

 ## Installing

 All releases comes with a bundled compiled GoETH binary file.
-You can just grab it from github releases and add it to your $PATH:
+You can just grab it from github releases and add it to your *$PATH*:

 ````bash
 $ wget https://github.com/migueleliasweb/goeth/raw/master/dist/goeth